 Rather than being caught completely off-guard by maintenance requirements, predictive maintenance can offer you around a 15-day heads-up.

-Predictive maintenance can aid in determining the right moment to replace a part.
+Predictive maintenance for aircraft can aid in determining the right moment to replace a part.
 This is critical because replacing too late can lead to unexpected failures, flight delays, cancellations, longer AOGs—not to mention, it can reduce asset availability.
 Replacing too soon, on the other hand, means forfeiting the benefits of the extended use.
 Further, more accurate maintenance planning can reduce your investments and inventory of the parts you don’t actually need.